Type-safe bitwise operations - TL;DR

 operator^(E, E) -> E

-All other operator^
+All other viable operator^

 operator&=